MinBZK/work-packages-library/README.md

 4. Update the `index.json` with the metadata by adding a new entry at the top.
 5. Add your deliverable(s).
 Make sure that the `Work-package-name` exactly matches the folder to be created for this (or already present).
 Within the `Work-package-name` folder you are free to use your own structure.
 6. Describe in a `HOW TO` how someone can view the work package result and/or run it themselves.
-7. Push the changes to the remote repository
+7. Push the changes to the remote repository.
 8. Submit a pull request to the upstream repository.

 ## Repository structure